cccarmo/snippets/README.md

 # snippets

-A repository to keep interessant snippets
+A repository to keep interesting snippets